HarryWillis0/Team7/README.md

 ## Database
 - We made some modifications to the database given to us
-- The important one was adding passwords to the customer table
+- The important one was adding passwords to the customer table which allowed us to add login functionality
-  - This will cause issues if you are using the database given to us as our code for customer registration relies on inputting a password field
+  - This may cause issues if you are using the database given to us, as our code for customer registration relies on inputting a password field

 ## Known Bugs
 - There is no validation on the booking a package form